ciur/papermerge/README.md

 ## Right Tool For You?

 To be efficient you always need to choose right tool for the problem.
-Because *Document Management* is too generic - I think that a definition of what is a *Document* in context of this software is needed.
+Because *Document Management* term is too wide - I think that a definition of what is a *Document* in context of Papermerge software is needed.

 For Papermerge a document is anything which is a good candidate for archiving - some piece of information which is not editable but you need to store it for future reference.
-For example receipts are perfect examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
+For example receipts are good examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
 In this sense - scanned documents, which are usually in PDF or TIFF format, are perfect match.

+Within Papermerge context terms **document**, **scanned document**, **pdf document**, and **digital archive** are used interchangeable and mean the same thing.

+Papermerge shines when it comes to storing documents for long term, in other words Papermerge's main use case is **long term storage of digital archives**.

-Out of scope (at least for near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.
-In future Papermerge might support Office documents (ODT etc), but that feature will be provided as plugins.
+Out of scope are Office documents (ODT, DOCX....), text files (notes) which usually are editable.

 Papermerge is simply not designed to store books.
-Yes, you can scan a book and import it in Papermege, but again - this is not what Papermerge was designed for.
+Yes, you can scan a book and import it in Papermerge, but again - this is not what Papermerge was intended for.

 ## Features Highlight